LabVIEW-Community-CI-CD/org-coding-hours-action/README.md

 ## Overview

 **Org Coding Hours** is a GitHub Action that aggregates **per-contributor coding hours** across one or more repositories.
-It uses the [`git-hours`](https://github.com/trinhminhtriet/git-hours) utility to estimate how many hours each contributor has spent (based on commit timestamps), and produces JSON summary reports.
-Optionally, it can also generate a **static HTML dashboard** and publish both the JSON metrics and the site to dedicated branches (for example, to host on GitHub Pages).
+It uses the [`git-hours`](https://github.com/trinhminhtriet/git-hours) utility to estimate how many hours each contributor has spent (based on commit timestamps) and produces JSON summary reports.
+Optionally, it can also commit these metrics to a dedicated branch for archival or further processing.
 This action is ideal for tracking contributor effort across multiple projects in an organization, whether for open-source volunteer tracking or internal metrics.

 Key features and benefits:

 - **Aggregate commit hours across repos** – Analyze one repository or an entire org (supports wildcards like `my-org/*`).
 The action outputs a combined **organization-wide report** as well as per-repository breakdowns.
 - **Works with private repos** – Private repositories are supported.
 The action will use the provided `GITHUB_TOKEN` (or a supplied PAT) to authenticate `git` clones via HTTPS for private repositories.
 - **Includes `git-hours`** – The Docker image bundles a prebuilt `git-hours` binary.
 The CLI expects this binary to be present and fails fast if it is missing.
-- **Flexible output** – Use the JSON reports directly (e.g. for further processing or archival), or generate a lightweight **dashboard** to visualize commit hours and commits per contributor.
-You can let the action publish the results to your repository (in a metrics branch and a Pages branch) or handle the publishing in a separate workflow job.
+- **Flexible output** – Use the JSON reports directly (e.g. for further processing or archival), or commit them to a dedicated metrics branch for later use, such as building dashboards in a separate workflow.
-- **Seamless GitHub Pages integration** – When configured, the action can push a static site with the latest metrics to a Pages branch (e.g. `gh-pages`), eliminating the need for a separate site generation workflow.
 - **Deterministic and automated releases** – This repository follows semantic versioning for tags (e.g. `v7`, `v7.0.0`).
 Releases are automated via GitHub Actions: when a new version is prepared, a Git tag is created and a GitHub Release is published using the GitHub CLI with `--generate-notes` to auto-generate the changelog.
 Dependencies are locked via `packages.lock.json`, and CI restores in locked mode for repeatable builds.
 (See [Release Process](#release-process) for details.)

 ### Prerequisites